SimaoERCPereira/University-Projects/README.md

-# University-Projects-
+# University-Projects
-Some of the projects that I did during my masters regarding Machine Learning, Data Mining and Business Intelligence fields
+Some of the projects that I did during my Masters in Data Science and Business Analytics regarding Machine Learning, Data Mining, Business Intelligence fields and Storage and Management Big Data